About Knee Osteoarthritis

 1. Record Keeping

-Assessment: Provide the clinical interpretation of findings, including diagnostic impressions or updates, identification of key risk factors or modifiers, and evaluation of the patient’s status or progression.
+Assessment: Record the clinical interpretation of findings, working diagnosis or clinical profile, differential and safety considerations, relevant risk factors or modifiers, and the patient’s progress or response.

 2. Informed Consent